adaltas/node-nikita/packages/system/src/running.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'pid':
             type: 'integer'
             description: '''
             The PID of the process to inspect, required if `target` is not provided.
             '''
           'target':
             type: 'string'
             description: '''
             Path to the file storing the PID value, required if `pid` is not provided.
             '''
         anyOf: [
           required: ['pid']
         ,
           required: ['target']
         ]

 ## Handler